hansama0902/Project2-Health-Insurance-Assistant_Functional-Programming/functional programming examples/README.md

-# Demonstrate the application of functional programming
+# Demonstrate the Application of Functional Programming

 ## Functional Programming Principles Applied in the Project